|

 order, hypothesis, point, and rhetorical flourish in their prose?

-scientific project from religious attacks, Sprat writes in a style at odds with his
+scientific project from religious attacks, and his writing style is

 scornful rejections of “this vicious abundance of phrase, this trick of